Schulze method: Comparison table

+Table Notes: 1 2 3 4 5 6 7 Condorcet's criterion is incompatible with the consistency, independence of irrelevant alternatives, participation, later-no-harm, later-no-help, and sincere favorite criteria.; 1 2 A variant of Minimax that counts only pairwise opposition, not opposition minus support, fails the Condorcet criterion and meets later-no-harm.; 1 2 3 In Highest median, Ranked Pairs, and Schulze voting, there is always a regret-free, semi-honest ballot for any voter, holding all other ballots constant and assuming they know enough about how others will vote.
+Under such circumstances, there is always at least one way for a voter to participate without grading any less-preferred candidate above any more-preferred one.; 1 2 3 Approval voting, score voting, and majority judgment satisfy IIA if it is assumed that voters rate candidates independently using their own absolute scale.
+For this to hold, in some elections, some voters must use less than their full voting power despite having meaningful preferences among viable candidates.; ↑ Majority Judgment may elect a candidate uniquely least-preferred by over half of voters, but it never elects the candidate uniquely bottom-rated by over half of voters.; ↑ Majority Judgment fails the mutual majority criterion, but satisfies the criterion if the majority ranks the mutually favored set above a given absolute grade and all others below that grade.; ↑ A randomly chosen ballot determines winner.
+This and closely related methods are of mathematical interest and included here to demonstrate that even unreasonable methods can pass voting method criteria.; ↑ Where a winner is randomly chosen from the candidates, sortition is included to demonstrate that even non-voting methods can pass some criteria.;

 Difference from ranked pairs

 Ranked pairs is another Condorcet method which is very similar to Schulze's rule, and typically produces the same outcome.
 There are slight differences, however.
 The main difference between the beatpath method and ranked pairs is that Schulze retains behavior closer to minimax.
 Say that the minimax score of a set X of candidates is the strength of the strongest pairwise win of a candidate A ∉ X against a candidate B ∈ X. Then the Schulze method, but not ranked pairs, guarantees the winner is always a candidate of the set with minimum minimax score.
 This is the sense in which the Schulze method minimizes the largest majority that has to be reversed when determining the winner.

 On the other hand, Ranked Pairs minimizes the largest majority that has to be reversed to determine the order of finish.
 In other words, when Ranked Pairs and the Schulze method produce different orders of finish, for the majorities on which the two orders of finish disagree, the Schulze order reverses a larger majority than the Ranked Pairs order.